shaaza/rsvp-backend/README.md

 Backend for managing RSVP transaction states.

 ## Domain
-Each user is unqiquely identified by the passcode given to the user.
-The must enter the correct 4-digit passcode to be able to RSVP for the event.
+Each user is uniquely identified by the code given to the user.
+The must enter the correct 4-digit code to be able to RSVP for the event.
 Once the user confirms his/her RSVP status, a form must be filled.

 ### States
-The possible states for a passcode (and hence a user) are:
+The possible states for an invitee are:

 #### UNVERIFIED
-*Trigger*: when entered into the designated Google Sheet, Zapier calls the Lambda that initializes a passcode instance.
+*Trigger*: when entered into the designated Google Sheet, Zapier calls the endpoint that initializes an invitee instance.

 #### VERIFIED
-*Trigger*: when user enters the valid passcode.
+*Trigger*: when user enters the valid code.

 #### RESPONDED
 *Trigger*: when the user responds to the invitation with `YES`, `NO` or `MAYBE`.